In brief

 But the most tangible sign of Trump’s embrace of crypto came when he spoke at the 2024 Bitcoin Conference in Nashville, Tennessee.
 There, he promised the crowd that he would build a “strategic Bitcoin stockpile” for the country and that his plan was to turn the U.S. into the “crypto capital of the planet.”

-Details on the upcoming venture are scant, but the ex-President’s son Donald Jr. has hinted it will be egalitarian.
+The ex-President’s son Donald Jr. has hinted that the crypto platform will be egalitarian.
 “For too long, the average American has been squeezed by the big banks and financial elites.
 It's time we take a stand—together,” he said on Twitter (aka X).

-The Republican hopeful also has more crypto people on his team.
-Bitcoin bull Robert F. Kennedy Jr. suspended his campaign last week to endorse Trump, and then joined Trump’s transition team.
+In addition to those endeavors, Trump is also surrounding himself with the crypto faithful.
+Bitcoin bull Robert F. Kennedy Jr. suspended his campaign to endorse Trump, and then joined Trump’s transition team.
 And orange-pilled Cantor Fitzgerald CEO Howard Lutnick is also part of Trump’s political squad, serving as co-chair of his transition team.

 If the GOP candidate does get a second shot at running the U.S., however, how much of his new crypto-friendly rhetoric will be put into practice?
 BitMEX founder Arthur Hayes doubts his sincerity, while Ethereum creator Vitalik Buterin broadly warned voters about blindly supporting "pro-crypto" candidates whose values don't align with the space—though Buterin didn't name names.